Oh no! We may not fully support the browser or device software you are using !

 What happens when the IRS takes away your passport for severe tax debt?

-Having tax debt can have harsh consequences.
+Not paying your taxes can have harsh consequences.
 This makes it important for you to understand the consequences and how to resolve these issues.
+One major consequence is passport restrictions.
+Let's take a look at how that happens, and what that means for you.

 IRS Penalty Relief: Which Type Is Right for You?